KJB88/KJB88.github.io/_pages/about.md

 <p>
 <strong>PROFESSIONAL BIO</strong>
 <br />
 I have 10 years of Unity C# development experience over a range of different sectors.
-I have developed immersive VR/XR experiences for academia, a digital twin simulation for a global manufacturing company and a fashion gaming experience and iOS companion app for a remote games start-up.<br />I have pitched and designed a project from scratch.
+I have developed immersive VR/XR experiences for academia, a digital twin simulation for a global manufacturing company and a fashion gaming experience and iOS companion app for a remote games start-up.
+I have pitched and designed a project from scratch.
 Then, after hiring and building a team including the supporting tech-stack, workflows and content pipelines; implemented, led, delivered and provided ongoing support post-release.
 </p>
 <p>
 You can find my CV <a href="/cv">here</a> and my project repos <a href="/repositories">here</a>.